christophvoe/Sweet_Dreams_Ahead_Data_Archive/Data/README_DATA.md

 *How to obtain the data:*

 To obtain access to the data, interested parties must contact the Ziekenhuis Groep Twente directly and obtain clearance for data access.
 Please contact Kappert, Kilian: k.d.r.kappert@utwente.nl for more information as multiple parties are involved to get data clearance.
-TO obtain further information about this study, see [here](https://github.com/christophvoe/Sweet_Dreams_Ahead_Data_Archive/blob/main/Data/DIALECT_Study_Protocol.pdf).
+To obtain further information about this study, see [here](https://github.com/christophvoe/Sweet_Dreams_Ahead_Data_Archive/blob/main/Data/DIALECT_Study_Protocol.pdf).

 * A token and a username will be provided with which you can log in here: https://www.zgt.nl/professionals/medewerkers/.
-In this way you will get access to the Intranet of the ZGT. * Follow this path: "J:\Twinz Trial\DIALECT\Data 2022\Patients_all_Sources" to access to folder including the data.
-The resulting folder is organized on a per-patient basis, with each patient having their own individual folder.
-This is the folder with exactly the patients and file names used in this study.
+In this way you will get access to the Intranet of the ZGT.
+* Follow this path --> "J:\Twinz Trial\DIALECT\Data 2022\Patients_all_Sources" to access the folder including the data.
+* The resulting folder is organized on a per-patient basis, with each patient having their own individual folder.
+* This is the folder with exactly the patients and file names used in this study.

 *Each folder contains:*